GIVE APPLY

 Our faculty and staff are committed to ensuring that all students succeed, not only while attending Menlo College, but after our students graduate and go on to be the leaders of tomorrow.
 Information on how to contact members of our faculty can be found on our directory.

 Menlo College respects intellectual property and takes cases of plagiarism or copyright infringement seriously.
 We hold our students to a high level of academic integrity.
-Our policy on maintaining academic integrity can be found in the School Catalog.
+Our policy on maintaining academic integrity can be found in the College Catalog.
 To review what constitutes intellectual property and Menlo College’s policy on IP, please refer to our Intellectual Property Policy.

 Menlo College is pleased to offer access to our wireless network to campus visitors.
 Please review appropriate behavior with respect to Menlo College networking and IT services in general.
 The scope of this AUP includes any use of our wireless network by any device of any kind.
 Please review our visitor AUP here.

 Transferring to Menlo College is a convenient process and the College considers itself “transfer friendly.”
-To review transfer information, including our policies and procedures, transfer credit guidelines, and a list of colleges with which Menlo College has articulation agreements, please see the “Transfer Credit Policies and Procedures” in the School Catalog.
+To review transfer information, including our policies and procedures, transfer credit guidelines, and a list of colleges with which Menlo College has articulation agreements, please see the “Transfer Credit Policies and Procedures” in the College Catalog.
 For general questions, please refer to our Transfer Admissions page.

 Voting is an essential part of the political process.
 Every citizen has the privilege of being able to vote, and at Menlo College, we want to make it as easy as possible for every student to register.
 To register to vote, you can visit the California Secretary of State’s website and fill out a voter registration form.